missionpinball/mpf-docs/tutorial/18_shots.rst

 events are not posted because my_first_profile is not active because the higher priority profile attached to the shot in mode2 is blocking it.

-If you were to remove the ``block: yes`` from the mode2 profile in the mode2 config, then when you hit the shot while mode2 was active then you would get the scoring from both the base mode and mode2 mode applied.
+If you were to remove the ``block: true`` from the mode2 profile in the mode2 config, then when you hit the shot while mode2 was active then you would get the scoring from both the base mode and mode2 mode applied.

 (not done writing yet...)